KoenLBekx/laconic/README.md

 See below for a detailed explanation of each operator.

-There's never a need to separate an operator from preceding or following elements using a whitespace, but it's permitted for readability.
+As all operators consist of only one character, there's nearly never a need to separate an operator from preceding or following elements using a whitespace, but it's permitted for readability.

+> *The only instance where an operator needs to be separated by whitespace from a previous element, is when that previous element is a simple string - otherwise, the operator is interpreted as a continuation of that simple string.*

 Every operator has a default number of operands it expects.
 E.g., the `+` operator expects two operands :